 - 1. The Start-Up Time Bid Curve this is the registered value retrieved from Master File for the resource and most current Trading Day. - 2.
 The Start-Up Cost Curve this is calculated using the following information: - a.
 Start-Up Energy Cost Curve (registered Start-Up Energy \ Energy Price Index). - b.
 Start-Up Fuel Cost Curve (registered Start-Up Fuel \ Fuel Region Price). - c.
-Greenhouse Gas Start-Up Cost Allowance Curve (if applicable see Attachment K for details). - d.
-Major Maintenance Start-Up Cost Adder (if applicable see Attachment L for details). - e.
+Greenhouse Gas Start-Up Cost Allowance Curve (if applicable see Attachment K-[California resources] and Attachment C [Washington resources]). - d.
+Variable Start-Up Operations and Maintenance Cost Adder (if applicable see Attachment L for details). - e.
 Grid Management Charge (GMC) Start-Up Cost Adder (Minimum Load \ GMC Adder \ (shortest Start-Up Time/60) \ .5).
-The GMC Adder is made up of the Market Services Charge and System Operations Charge components. - f.
+The GMC Adder is made up of the Market Services Charge and System Operations Charge components.

+f.
 Startup Opportunity Cost, if applicable, for Use-Limited Resources with a start limitation.
 See Attachment N of the Market Instruments BPM for details.

-Generated Start-Up Bid Curve = Proxy Start-Up Cost (Start-Up Energy Cost Curve + Start-Up Fuel Cost Curve + Greenhouse Gas Start-Up Cost Allowance Curve + Major Maintenance Start-Up Cost Adder + GMC Start-Up Cost Adder + Startup Opportunity Cost (if applicable, see Attachment N for details).
+Generated Start-Up Bid Curve = Proxy Start-Up Cost (Start-Up Energy Cost Curve + Start-Up Fuel Cost Curve + Greenhouse Gas Start-Up Cost Allowance Curve + Variable Start-Up Operations and Maintenance Adder + GMC Start-Up Cost Adder + Startup Opportunity Cost (if applicable, see Attachment N for details).